Homological stability for topological chiral homology of completions: Definition of topological chiral homology of partial algebras

 \subsection{Topological chiral homology of framed $E_n$-algebras}

-We now describe the Fulton-MacPherson operad and Salvatore's model of topological chiral homology.
+We will now describe the Fulton-MacPherson operad and Salvatore's model of topological chiral homology.
 This involves certain compactifications of ordered configuration spaces.
 See \cite{Sa}, \cite{Mi2} and \cite{sinha} for a more detailed treatment of the topics in this subsection.
+From now on, $M$ will denote an $n$-dimensional manifold.